Visual Builder6 min read

 Groups

-Select multiple nodes, right-click → "Group" for visual containers
+Select multiple nodes, right-click and choose "Group" to create a visual container for related logic

 Comments